Article first published June 2017, updated April 2020

 So what is data-driven marketing?
 And how can you use it to deliver better results for your company?

 Read on to discover what data-driven marketing is by learning how data and marketing work together, as well as three ways to increase your conversion rate with data-driven marketing.

 Online marketing has one large advantage over its offline counterpart: tracking.
 The development of modern software tools has allowed marketers to track almost anything online.

 Having access to large amounts of data has both positive and negative implications for marketers.
-The good news is, having access to data can help marketers optimize their campaigns to maximize results.
-Just like the old saying goes “what gets measured gets done,” whatever you can measure, you can improve.
+The good news is that having access to data can help marketers optimize their campaigns to maximize results.
+Just like the old saying goes, “what gets measured gets done,” whatever you can measure, you can improve.

-The bad news is, marketers can get flooded with all sorts of irrelevant data, making them lose sight of what matters.
-Sure, you can see how many clicks each email link gets.
-But how do you use that information to impact your strategy?
+The bad news is: marketers can get flooded with all sorts of irrelevant data, making them lose sight of what matters.
+Even though you can see how many clicks each email link gets, how do you use that information to impact your strategy?

 Data analysis requires discipline and a passion for mining data for insights.
 You need to know exactly what you need and focus on getting that data and ignore everything else.
 It requires having a clear balance between what you want to know and what you need to know.
 The latter is what helps you; the former is what distracts you.